jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 When this artifact enters, draw a card.
 {1}, {T}: Add one mana of any color.
 {T}, Sacrifice a Chroma token: Add two mana of any one color.
+Luminous — {T}: Add one mana of any color.
+Activate this ability only if you control at least three Lumina tokens.
 ```

 [card implementation](../custom/cards/c/chroma_filter.txt)